 My meatball craving has officially been satisfied.
 For at least a night or two.
 But honestly, I loaded these flatbreads with so many meatballs that I practically had a slice in every bite.
 This is my own personal heaven.

 I can’t even tell you how long it’s been since I put a red sauce on a pizza… Forever?
 I only added a touch to this flatbread, but it was the perfect amount.
-Meatballs totally call for tomato sauce, but I prefer my flatbreads to be more cheese than sauce.
+Meatballs totally call for tomato sauce, but I usually prefer my flatbreads to be more cheese than sauce.
+Not this time!

 That crust?
 Perfectly golden.
 I LOVE a thin crust pizza, which is why I often focus so much on flatbread.
-I think I secretly like it so much because it means I’m allowed to eat so much more of it.
+I think I secretly like it so much because it means I’m allowed to eat more of it.
+I also love the crunch.

 Now I’m going to need those bedding people to get on making a set of meatball flatbread sheets.
 Is that really too much to ask?

 What’s the food you crave most often?
-Would you put it on pizza?
+If it’s not pizza, would you put it on pizza?

 Meatball Flatbread with Parmesan Peppercorn Crust